wbips/wbips-docs/pages/wbips/WBIP000.md

 ## What is a WBIP?

 WBIP stands for WebBtc Improvement Proposal and is inspired by other improvement proposal initiatives (e.g. BIPs, NIPs).
-Rather than adding a new standard and convention—adding to the burden of choice—WBIPs aim to build upon the webbtc protocol.
+Rather than adding a new standard and convention—adding to the burden of choice—WBIPs aim to build upon the WebBTC protocol.

 _This WBIP and following WBIPs SHOULD use RFC-2119 language for accuracy._